 Unmanned aerial vehicles, or ‘drones’, can be used for surveillance or to kill people.
 America’s use of drone-strikes against suspected terrorists, in Pakistan for example, is a form of assassination.
-America is not at war with Pakistan so it is contravening the UN guidelines on the use of drones, although Pakistan was complicit – as revealed by The Washington Post: Secret memos reveal explicit nature of U.S., Pakistan agreement on drones.
+The legality of such action is questionable:

 Drones are costly but, for a wealthy country like America, affordable.
 They change the perception of war into a video game – the operators of such weapons are less aware of the humanity of those they are killing, and the psychology of a video game is to try to get a high score; American pilots were recorded as using the language of computer games on a military video, as revealed by The Guardian article entitled Wikileaks reveals video showing US air crew shooting down Iraqi civilians.

 There can be no certainty that the people targeted are actually involved in terrorism – particularly in the case of so-called ‘signature strikes’ where people are targeted solely because their behaviour looks suspicious, as described in a Real Clear World article entitled The Drone War Doctrine We Still Don’t Know About.
 It is possible to imagine a situation where a baker putting bags of flour into a van could be mistaken for someone packing a van with explosives; he might be killed simply because there would be no way of asking him what he was doing.

-And pinpoint accuracy cannot be achieved, partly because of the time lapse due to the distance between the operator and the drone.
+Pinpoint accuracy cannot be achieved, partly because of the time lapse due to the distance between the operator and the drone.
 It is rarely possible to kill only one person with a bomb.
 In October 2013, the UN reported that there had been 400 civilian deaths from drone-strikes in Pakistan – although America was unrepentant, as reported by the BBC in an article entitled US defends drone strikes in Pakistan and Yemen.